slipnitskaya/regulAS/README.md

 with `scikit-learn`.

-**regulAS** is designed to provide users with a "Low-Code" experiment management solution that is dedicated for researchers of alternative splicing regulatory mechanisms to simplify typical data mining and machine learning, allowing them to alleviate the number of the prospective regulators of a splicing event of interest for the further in-depth bioinformatics and experimental analysis.
+**regulAS** is designed to provide users with a "Low-Code" experiment management solution that is dedicated for researchers of alternative splicing regulatory mechanisms to simplify computational workflow, allowing them to alleviate the number of the prospective regulatory candidates of splicing changes for further in-depth bioinformatics and experimental analysis.

 ## Structure